Nanoatic/Snake/libs/SDL2-2.0.9-Mingw/docs/README-winrt.md

 To run it on the local machine, open the Debug menu and choose "Start Debugging".
 This will build your app, then run your app full-screen.
 To switch out of your app, press the Windows key.
-Alternatively, you can choose to run your app in a window.
+Alternatively, you can choose to run your app in a GameWindow.
 To do this, before building and running your app, find the drop-down menu in Visual C++'s toolbar that says, "Local Machine".
 Expand this by clicking on the arrow on the right side of the list, then click on Simulator.
-Once you do that, any time you build and run the app, the app will launch in window, rather than full-screen.
+Once you do that, any time you build and run the app, the app will launch in GameWindow, rather than full-screen.

 #### 7.A.
 Running apps on older, ARM-based, "Windows RT" devices ####